Spread the love

 Other Roman Ruins in Soria

-Also, you might love The Arch of Medinacelli, another unique Roman sight to visit in Soria.
-It is the only triple Roman arch still standing in the whole of the Iberian Peninsula.
-The arch is around 13 m long, 2 wide, and 8 m tall.
-Besides this, the ancient city gateway is located on the top of the hill and you get a beautiful panorama of the region.
-We did not make a stop in Medinacelli this time, as we have already visited The Arch of Medinacelli during our road trip around Madrid.
+Another spot you might love is The Arch of Medinacelli, an easy stop on any road trip between Madrid and Barcelona.
+It is the only triple Roman arch still standing on the entire Iberian Peninsula.
+The arch measures around 13 meters long, 2 meters wide, and 8 meters tall.
+Located at the top of a hill, it offers a beautiful panoramic view of the surrounding region.
+We didn’t stop in Medinacelli this time, as we had already visited The Arch of Medinacelli during a previous road trip around Madrid.

 2. Laguna Negra de Urbion Natural Park